Research

 This research involves mathematical models that ideally allow the personalization of radiation treatment based on clinical and physiological features of the patient and the tumor.
 I am mainly interested in statistical methods to model the response of normal and cancerous tissues to inonizing radiation in order to predict normal tissue complication (NTCP) or tumor control probabilities (TCP), respectively.
 Besides physical treatment parameters such as delivered dose, such models can use biological and clinical factors as predictors, e.g. tumor stage, hypoxia, certain blood parameters etc.

-Nutrition and tumor cell metabolism
+Ketogenic diet and tumor metabolism

+Nutrition is a commonly and often emotionally discussed topic in relation to cancer prevention and treatment.
+Unfortunately, the scientific facts often get mixed up with personal opinions or currently held beliefs that might be outdated.
 Over the past years, more evidence has accumulated suggesting that cancer is not only a genetic disease, but also a metabolic one, with altered cellular metabolism possibly even the primal cause for malignancy.
 Thanks to the early work of Otto Warburg and colleagues we know for about 100 years now that rapidly growing tumor cells mainly rely on decomposition of glucose to lactate even if there is sufficient oxygen available which in normal cells would inhibit excessive lactate production.
-This phenomenon is known as “aerobic glycolysis” or the “Warburg effect” and is the underlying principle of positron emission tomography (PET) imaging.
+This phenomenon is known as “aerobic glycolysis” or the “Warburg effect” and is the underlying principle of positron emission tomography (PET) imaging with fluordeoxyglucose (FDG).

 It appears that there is a strong interaction between the patient’s metabolism and that of the tumor.
 For example, more and more studies point towards a highly increased risk of persons with Metabolic Syndrome for developing cancers of various origins.
 Increased levels of glucose, insulin and insulin-like growth factor (IGF) 1 are discussed as possible causes.
 Patients with advanced cancers, on the other hand, exhibit an altered metabolic state characterized through chronic inflammation with concurrent insulin resistance of normal tissues and muscle protein loss.
 This indicates that such patients might have altered nutritional needs.

 My interest mainly lies on the impact of a ketogenic diet on cellular metabolism.
 The ketogenic diet is a very low carbohydrate, moderately protein containing and high fat diet in which the chronically low insulin levels lead to an increased production of ketone bodies from fatty acids.
-This induces a metabolic state very similar to fasting.
+This induces a metabolic state that is in some aspects similar to fasting.
 Contrary to normal cells, most malignant cells are unable to fully metabolize ketone bodies.
 In addition, emerging evidence suggest that ketone bodies possess anti-oxidative properties and are able to modulate the expression of certain genes in tumor cells in ways that suppress their growth.

 en_USEnglish